Embeddings of $k$-complexes into $2k$-manifolds: Conclusions and open problems

-If we do not assume (H), the answer to the first question of Problem~\ref{pr:complete} may of course depend on the answer to Problem~\ref{pr:existence}.
-In our proof of Theorem~\ref{t:complete}, the implication $0 \in \Theta_{K,M} \Rightarrow 0 \in \Gamma_{K,M}$ was the contents of steps 1. and 2. in the proof and there we really used $(k-1)$-connectedness of the manifold.
-The implication $0 \in \Gamma_{K,M}$ implies that there is an embedding $f\colon K \to M$ was the contents of step 3. and it seems to be generally well understood.
+If we do not assume that the restriction of every map $f\colon K \to M$ to the $(k-1)$-skeleton is nullhomotopic, the answer to the first question of Problem~\ref{pr:complete} may of course depend on the answer to Problem~\ref{pr:existence}.
+In our proof of Theorem~\ref{t:complete}, the implication $0 \in \Theta_{K,M} \Rightarrow 0 \in \Gamma_{K,M}$ was the contents of steps 1 and 2 in the proof and there we really used $(k-1)$-connectedness of the manifold.
+The implication $0 \in \Gamma_{K,M}$ implies that there is an embedding $f\colon K \to M$ was the contents of step 3 and it seems to be generally well understood.
 There we used $k \geq 3$ and the fact that $M$ is simply-connected.
 This implication does not hold if $k=2$ even if $M = \R^{2k}$;~\cite{freedman-krushkal-teichner94}.
 We also do not expect that the requirement that $M$ is simply-connected can be removed in general.

-Somewhat specific case occurs when $k=1$, that is, $K$ is a graph and $M$ is a surface (let us remark that in this case (H) is satisfied).
+Somewhat specific case occurs when $k=1$, that is, $K$ is a graph and $M$ is a surface, for simplicity connected, otherwise we can treat every component separately (let us remark that in this case the nullhomotopy condition is satisfied).
 If $M = \R^2$ then even vanishing the $\Z_2$-version of the van Kampen obstruction implies that $K$ is a planar graph~\cite{hanani34, tutte70}.
-When $M$ is a general surface, Fulek and Kyn\v{c}l~\cite{fulek-kyncl17arxiv} in their noticeable work provide an example of $K$, $M$ and a drawing $f\colon K \to M$ such that $\vartheta_f = 0$ over $\Z_2$ whereas $K$ does not embed in $M$.
+When $M$ is a general surface, Fulek and Kyn\v{c}l~\cite{fulek-kyncl19} in their noticeable work provide an example of $K$, $M$ and a drawing $f\colon K \to M$ such that $\vartheta_f = 0$ over $\Z_2$ whereas $K$ does not embed in $M$.
 This shows that the $\Z_2$-version of our obstruction is not a complete obstruction for embeddability of graphs into surfaces.
-The $\Z$-case is not answered yet.
+The $\Z$-case is not answered yet and it is essentially equivalent to Problem~5.3 in~\cite{fulek-kyncl19} (restated in our language): \begin{problem} Assume that $K$ is a graph and $M$ a connected orientable surface.
+Assume that there is a general position map $f\colon K \to M$ with $\vartheta_f = 0$ (over $\Z$).
+Does it follow that $K$ embeds in $M$? \end{problem}